vgeorgiev90/Ansible/k8s-ha-cluster/README.md

 ssh key pair generated and distributed accross all machines.

 Notes:
 * Upgrade your system and disable apparmor,(ufw will be replaced with firewalld)
-* (apt-get upgrade -y;systemctl disable apparmor;systemctl stop apparmor;ufw disable)
+* firewalld playbook is included to add rich rules for internal communication between nodes
 * For more than 2 masters add additional backend server definition in haproxy template as well as such variable in hosts file example haproxy.cfg template: server kube-master2 {{ master3_ip }}:6443 fall 3 rise 2